nguyentran0212/iegems-website/_posts/2022-05-08-moondrop-chu-impressions.md

 Midrange is well done.
 Its ear-gain starts precisely at 1kHz and raises 10db steadily to peak at 3kHz, so **no surprising honkiness or nasally tone**.
 The midrange (vocal, accoustic guitar, etc.,) is pushed closer to you, allowing you to hear them clearly.
 I did not hear any unusual harshness that is not already in the mix.

+**Bass-wise, it's alright.** I did not find anything to complain, but not super impressed either.
+It's no Zen Pro or E5000.

+Regarding the "air" frequencies, Chu is quite natural in both quantity and quality.
+It would not reveal extra details in the decay and reverb of the sound but it's not lacking either.
+Personally, I want more energy from 15kHz up to mimic the interesting outer-most layer of soundstage on 64 Audio IEMs with TIA drivers.

 Soundstage-wise, it is also as expected from a Moondrop: **wide but not very deep**.
 The deep dip after 10kHz to a natural drop-off of high frequencies creates a good illusion of the sound expanding and fading into your surrouding, contributing to the width of the stage.

 Because midrange is pushed forward (louder) whilst lower-mid and bass is pushed backward, the whole sound stage seems to exist on the same plane rather than wrapping around you.